 How Loss Prevention Mitigates The Risks of Shoplifting

 Retailers face inventory shrink from many different places.
 For example, 47 percent of high school students say they have shoplifted at least once.
-And the average amount lost in a shoplifting incident is $559.
+The average amount lost in a shoplifting incident is $559.

 Loss prevention managers make a difference.
 Their work involves every aspect of a retail operation where the potential for theft occurs, either from an external or internal source.
 They work to strengthen computer systems against hacks and create policies limiting access to sensitive information.
 They oversee performance audits to ensure store goods are handled correctly.
 Loss prevention managers strategize the best security measures to lower the risk of shoplifting.